-Lance Crayon: So the idea of Spray Paint Beijing came about by accident while I was working as a videographer as English news editor for China Radio International in Beijing.
+Lance Crayon: So the idea of Spray Paint Beijing came about by accident while I was working as a videographer as an English news editor for China Radio International in Beijing.
 I was sent to cover an art show when the new Sanlitun Soho building, just opened up, in 2010.
 At the event, the curator of the art show said there were some graffiti artists downstairs.
 I went downstairs and filmed Aigor, Andc and start a relationship with Aigor immediately, and we exchanged contact information.

 I asked him if I could film him paint the next time he went out.
 Not a month went by, he called me and I met him and Zyko.
 The location is the opening scene of my film that was the first I got filmed so it was entirely by accident.
 I wanted to make a documentary that’s why I moved to Beijing for a year.
 That’s about it: I just got some new equipment.
-So yeah I was hurried to look to make a project and more or less in the right place the right time.
+So yeah I was hurried to look to make a project and more or less in the right place at the right time.

 How would you describe your documentary?

 How would I describe my documentary is a really hard question to answer because I started out thinking I was making one thing and I wound up making an entirely different documentary.

 It featured graffiti obviously but in my opinion, it’s not about graffiti entirely that’s just kind of a surface and but it would it became first and foremost was sort of my way of expressing my frustrations and dissatisfaction with American documentaries in particular and how those documentaries are made, how there’s such an important emphasis on camera and equipment and gear and drone shots and all this other bullshit that really doesn’t have any purpose or function or place in a documentary.

 I like raw, I don’t care what things look like, I work everything sounds like, you know the many parts of the film that look like shit.
 Many parts of the film sound like shit and I like that.